Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Related Work

 Several studies have highlighted how journalistic collective values such as independence, transparency, fairness, and credibility function not just as abstract ideals, but as design requirements for GenAI systems in newsrooms and sources of sociotechnical friction \cite{nishal2025values,moller2024designing,komatsu2020ai,xiao2025might}.
-Nishal and Diakopoulos \cite{nishal2025values} argue that journalistic values must be treated as central constraints in system development.
-Other scholars emphasizes that editorial judgment is a situated professional norm that must be maintained even as automation expands in newswork routines \cite{xiao2025might,moller2024designing}.
+Nishal and Diakopoulos \cite{nishal2025values} argue that journalistic values could be treated as central constraints in system development.
+Other scholars emphasizes that editorial judgment is a situated professional norm that could be maintained even as automation expands in newswork routines \cite{xiao2025might,moller2024designing}.
 Many newsrooms also formalized their AI policies \cite{hofeditz2025ethical,viner_bateson_2023}.
 Major organizations such as The Guardian have published explicit editorial guidelines on GenAI, focusing on the core values of the newswork when using GenAI \cite{viner_bateson_2023}.

-These value tensions between GenAI and journalistic practice are not confined to top-down organizational directives.
 Recent studies show that journalists themselves are also experimenting with GenAI in informal, bottom-up ways \cite{wu2024journalists}.
 Wu \cite{wu2024journalists} characterizes this as a “value-motivated use” framework, where journalists selectively adopt AI only insofar as it supports core editorial standards.
 In practice, individual journalists used GenAI for tasks such as designing interview questions, assisting with writing, clarifying terminology, summarizing key points, and checking facts.
 Yet these uses were marked by caution, as journalists had to constantly guard against potential errors, such as hallucinations, that could compromise their work \cite{wu2024journalists}.
 However, Wu \cite{wu2024journalists} and other journalism studies do not examine how these individual practices relate to broader collaborative norms.